 To help you on your forex journey here is some information about taxes in forex trading and how they tend to operate in most countries.

-CFDs are slightly different as you will have to worry about capital gains tax.
-Although there is no stamp duty, there will be a certain amount of capital gains tax that you’ll owe from your profits.
+CFDs are a little different because you must consider capital gains tax.
+Although there is no stamp duty, you will still have to pay a set of capital gains taxes on your profits.

 Tax on Trading as a Career